 Who are we?

-The National Survivor User Network (NSUN) is a mental health membership organisation and a registered charity in England and a registered company limited by guarantee.
+The National Survivor User Network (NSUN) is a mental health membership organisation and a registered Charitable Incorporated Organisation in England.
 We work to amplify the voices of lived experience, challenge discrimination, and influence mental health policy and practice.
 This work involves contact with other voluntary organisations, public sector organisations, policy makers, consultants, and other parties involved in the health and care sector.

 We are committed to safeguarding the privacy of our members and website visitors; subscribers to our newsletters, attendees at our events and others whose data we hold.
 We want you to feel confident about how any personal information you share will be looked after or used.